torsday/notebook/GLOSSARY.md

 A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection

+## RPC

+Remote Procedure Call, a protocol that one program can use to request a service from a program located in another computer in a network without having to understand network details.
+(A procedure call is also sometimes known as a function call or a subroutine call.)
+RPC uses the client/server model.

 ## RPM

 RPM Package Manager; originally Red Hat Package Manager.